Best Online Brokers and Trading Platforms 2023

 These are some of the key points and areas to compare in this competitive market:

 - Do they offer low commission rates? – As an active day trader, for example, that is placing numerous trades intraday, low commissions over a long period will bolster your overall performance.
-Finding online brokers with the lowest fees is crucial.
-See our list of best day trading brokers.
+Finding online brokers with low fees is crucial.

 - Do they offer attractive margin rates? – Trading on margin increases your exposure to risk on each trade, rapidly increasing both profits and losses.
-Use with care.
+Use with care, but when used successfully, brokers with high leverage make a big difference.

 - Do they have a complicated fee structure? – Online broker fees can rack up quickly.
 You need to look at the fine print to ensure you won’t get stung by hidden costs later down the line, such as when you want to withdraw your money.
 Having said that, the cheapest online brokers for active trading usually make up that money in other areas, such as customer service.

-- Will you need a minimum deposit?- Some online brokers will require you to put down significant capital to open an account and start investing.
-For example, if you’re investing at Interactive Brokers you’ll need to put down serious cash before you can get to work.
+- Will you need a minimum deposit?- Some online brokers will require you to put down significant capital (several thousand Dollars/Euros etc) to open an account and start investing.
+See our list of brokers with low minimum deposit.

 - Does the broker have a daily activity limit? – Some limits are imposed to protect against extreme volatility and market manipulation.
 But the Interactive Brokers investing limit can be set by you to prevent you from losing too much capital in a set period.